“There’s No Way to Describe the Joy”

 The Power Behind the Reaching Children’s Potential Program: Parents!

 Around the world, parents, especially mothers, play a critical role in preventing malnutrition and supporting the growth and development of their children.
 Before birth, mothers’ nutrition, health practices, and mental well-being impact the development of their babies in utero.
-In infancy and childhood, by supplying nutritious food, modeling good hygiene habits, and supporting cognitive development […] The post The Power Behind the Reaching Children’s Potential Program: Parents! appeared first on Global Volunteers.
+In infancy and childhood, by supplying nutritious food, modeling good hygiene habits, and supporting cognitive development via play and stimulation, parents can ensure their children reach their full potential.
+Although the RCP program provides instrumental support and education to improve health and nutrition outcomes in the Ukwega Ward, it is a parent-driven effort – impossible without the enthusiastic participation of RCP mothers and fathers!

 2024-08-01